fbkaragoz/network-shell/README.md

     ./netan ping example.com 443
     ```

-*   **`trace <host> [port]`**: Executes a TCP-based traceroute to a specified host and port (defaults to 80).
-This helps in identifying the path packets take to a destination and potential bottlenecks, even in environments where ICMP is blocked.
+*   **`trace <host>`**: Executes an ICMP-based traceroute to a specified host.
+This command requires elevated privileges (root/Administrator) to send and receive raw ICMP packets.
+It helps in identifying the path packets take to a destination and potential bottlenecks, showing intermediate hop IP addresses.
     ```bash
+    # On Linux (after running 'sudo setcap cap_net_raw+ep ./build/netan' once):
     ./netan trace google.com
+    # On Linux (if setcap is not used or for a single run):
-    ./netan trace example.com 443
+    sudo ./netan trace google.com
+    # On Windows (Run Command Prompt/PowerShell as Administrator):
+    .\netan.exe trace google.com
+    ```

+*   **`mtr <host> [--interval <ms>] [--count <num>]`**: Performs an ICMP-based MTR (My Traceroute) to a specified host, providing continuous latency and packet loss statistics for each hop.
+This command also requires elevated privileges (root/Administrator).
+It's invaluable for diagnosing intermittent network issues.
+    ```bash
+    # On Linux (after running 'sudo setcap cap_net_raw+ep ./build/netan' once):
+    ./netan mtr google.com
+    # On Linux (if setcap is not used or for a single run):
+    sudo ./netan mtr google.com --count 10
+    # On Windows (Run Command Prompt/PowerShell as Administrator):
+    .\netan.exe mtr google.com --interval 500
     ```

 *   **`scan <host> <start_port> [end_port]`**: Performs a TCP connect port scan on a given host for a specified range of ports.
 Useful for checking open ports on a remote machine.